adrianchifor/Bigbucket/README.md

 ### Running in Cloud

-There's an example [run.yaml](./run.yaml) file on how to deploy Bigbucket to GCP, like in the first diagram in [Architecture and data model](#architecture-and-data-model), using [run-marathon](https://github.com/adrianchifor/run-marathon).
+There's an example [deploy/run.yaml](./deploy/run.yaml) file on how to deploy Bigbucket to GCP, like in the first diagram in [Architecture and data model](#architecture-and-data-model), using [run-marathon](https://github.com/adrianchifor/run-marathon).

-Modify `run.yaml` to suit your environment
+Modify [deploy/run.yaml](./deploy/run.yaml) to suit your environment

 ```
 git clone https://github.com/adrianchifor/Bigbucket
-cd Bigbucket
+cd Bigbucket/deploy
 vim run.yaml
 ```